What is Bearing Creep? Causes, Risks & Prevention Guide [2026 Update]

 What is Bearing Creep?

-Bearing creep refers to the relative sliding (relative displacement) between a rolling bearing and its mating shaft or housing bore.
+Bearing creep refers to the unwanted relative sliding between a rolling bearing and its mating shaft or housing bore.

 This phenomenon is common in industrial equipment, especially in machines that operate for extended periods.
 Bearing creep can be categorized into two types: